thoughtspot/user_tools/README.md

 ## Packages and scripts

 The tools can be split into two broad categories.
-The first are the scripts that you can run to directly do things.
+The first category contains the scripts that you can run to directly do things.
 For example, the `get_usersy` script will let you get all of the users and groups from a running ThoughtSpot cluster.

 The second category are the ThoughtSpot Web API Python wrappers.
 These are all contained in the tsut package and